 We see people make mistakes all the time.
 Unfortunately, in many of these cases, they wait several weeks before hiring a lawyer.

 One of the biggest mistakes many victims of automobile crashes make is speaking to insurance adjusters and having their conversations recorded.
-As a lawyer who has handled automobile accidents and insurance companies for 15 years, I can say that these insurance adjusters are very crafty, highly experienced, and ready to ask questions that will hurt the case.
+As a lawyer who has handled automobile accidents and insurance companies for over 17 years, I can say that these insurance adjusters are very crafty, highly experienced, and ready to ask questions that will hurt the case.